Beauty and a Beat

 "Beauty and a Beat" is a song by Canadian singer Justin Bieber from his third studio album Believe (2012).
-It features rapper Nicki Minaj, who co-wrote it with Savan Kotecha, Max Martin and Zedd.
+It features Trinidadian rapper and songwriter Nicki Minaj, who co-wrote it with Savan Kotecha, Max Martin and Zedd.
 It was also produced by the latter two with a heavy drum machine and "rushing" synthesizers.
 Lyrically, it speaks about Bieber wanting to take his love interest to a club, where they can "party like it's 3012".
 It is the only song from Believe that Bieber did not co-write.
 The song became the third official single from the album.

 Following the release of Believe, "Beauty and a Beat" debuted on the US Billboard Hot 100 at 72 due to strong digital downloads.
-After the release of the song's music video, it re-entered the Hot 100 at number 72 and peaked at 5.
-It also debuted on the Canadian Hot 100 at 47 and later peaked at number 4.
-It also reached the top 10 in Australia, Israel, Lebanon, and New Zealand.
-It was certified seven-times Platinum in Australia, four-times Platinum in the US, and Gold or higher in 11 additional countries.
+After the release of the song's music video, it re-entered the Hot 100 and peaked at 5.
+It also peaked at number 4 on the Canadian Hot 100, while reaching the top 10 in over 40 countries.
+Following Bieber's performance at Coachella 2026, the song surged on streaming platforms globally and reached a new peak in numerous countries, becoming Minaj's first or second in most of them and Bieber's first since "Stay" (2021).

-Background
+Background and release

 Savan Kotecha and Onika Maraj wrote "Beauty and a Beat" with its producers Max Martin and Anton Zaslavski.
 Maraj, known by her stage-name Nicki Minaj, provides guest vocals on the track.
 Bieber later spoke upon the collaboration with Minaj, saying: "I wanted a female rapper and I think that she is the best choice.
 I felt she just fit on the song perfectly."
 An album of remixes was released on December 11, 2012.